-Consider public testimony regarding, and an ordinance rezoning approximately 117.53 acres, at the southeast corner of S. Kenney Fort Blvd. and E. Palm Valley Blvd. from the PUD (Planned Unit Development) No. 91 zoning district to PUD (Planned Unit Development) No. 113 zoning district, to be known as Kalahari PUD.
+Consider public testimony regarding, and an ordinance zoning, Lot 1 of the Bertil Telander Subdivision to PUD (Planned Unit Development) No. 113 zoning district, to be known as Kalahari PUD.
 (First Reading)

 This zoning application was filed by Vining & Associates, Inc., on behalf of the property owner City of Round Rock and developer Kalahari Resorts.
 The Kalahari PUD is proposed to apply to multiple properties which have various existing zoning designations, necessitating three (3) ordinances.
-This agenda item applies to the property east of S. Kenney Fort Blvd. that is currently zoned Planned Unit Development #91 (Bison PUD).
+This agenda item applies to the 1.50 acre property that is currently unzoned and is known as the Boyles Tract.